2022 Made in Minnesota holiday gift guide

 Media Subscriptions

-Racket membership ($5/month and up), Racket
+Racket membership (starting at $5/month), Racket

 Founded by former CityPages staffers, Racket is an online alternative publication that covers Twin Cities news, politics, arts and culture, and food and drink with an irreverent, proudly progressive slant.
 Like the Heavy Table, their dining coverage tends to cover under-the-radar spots, often highlighting immigrant, BIPOC, and queer-owned businesses.